atrexus/unluau/README.md

 Unluau is still in early alpha and is receiving updates frequently.
 You can download and run any of the alpha versions in the [releases](https://github.com/societall/UnluauNET/releases) tab.

 ## Usage
-Currently, you can only use the CLI (command line interface) to decompile bytecode.
-You can see how to use it [here](docs/cli.md).
+As of right now the only availible way to use Unluau is via the CLI (command line interface).
+If you are interested in learning how to use it or just want to poke around, feel free to check out its deticated section in the documentation [here](docs/cli.md).

-## Benchmarking
-To ensure Unluau supports as many Luau language features possible we have created a test suite of various scripts that must pass after every commit to the main branch.
-These tests can be viewed [here](Unluau.Test/Expect).

-If you want to test some of your own scripts but don't know how to generate luau binaries, check out [luau-workspace](https://github.com/valencefun/luau-workspace).